-Coined by Laura Davis in the book Becoming the Parent You Want to Be, “honoring the impulse” reminds us to examine the initial reason why our kids behave or misbehave.
+Coined by Laura Davis in the book Becoming the Parent You Want to Be, “honoring the impulse” reminds us to examine why kids behave or misbehave.
 More often than not, kids don’t know that they’re doing something wrong.
-Before we jump to conclusions or accuse them of wrongdoing, take a look at why they did what they did.
+Before we jump to conclusions or accuse them of wrongdoing, look at why they did what they did.
 Was your toddler a bit too rough with his baby sister?
-Start off by honoring the impulse: “Looks like you wanted to give her a big hug,” before laying down the restrictions and instructions: “She’s still so small, so we have to pat her gently, like this.”
+Start by honoring the impulse: “Looks like you wanted to give her a big hug,” before laying down the restrictions and instructions: “She’s still so small, so we pat her gently, like this.”

 2. Respect your kids